 While you won’t be paid, you’ll gain valuable skills and work experience that can be applied throughout your future and discussed within your medical school application.
 Volunteering some of your valuable time illustrates how passionate you are about getting involved in the medical field and how much you care about the wellbeing of other humans.

-Where you volunteer depends on your interests, what people or populations are in need of your help, the time you have available to commit, and where you want to spend your time.
-It’s possible that you can combine a humanitarian effort with travel so that you can help others while experiencing another part of the country or world.
+Where you volunteer depends on your interests, the needs of people or populations you want to help, the time you have available, and where you want to spend your time.
+It’s possible to combine a humanitarian effort with travel to help others while experiencing another part of the country or world.

-When considering any type of volunteer opportunity, be clear about the time you have available, and don’t overcommit.
-You may want to give more of your time so that you can help, but saying you can offer more time than you have available won’t benefit you or the people running the philanthropic effort.
+When considering any volunteer opportunity, be clear about the time you have available and don’t overcommit.
+You may want to give more of your time to help, but saying you can offer more time than you have available won’t benefit you or the people running the philanthropic effort.
 Developing a clear plan for how you will spend your gap year will help you accurately assess the time you have available to donate.

 6 | Prioritize Your Physical and Mental Health